General guidelines covering the Internship Programme of the United Nations Interregional Crime and Justice Research Institute (UNICRI)

 PLEASE NOTE: The UNICRI Internship Programme is in no way connected with appointment to, positions at the professional level and above carrying international recruitment status during the period of the internship or for the six months immediately following the expiration of the internship.
 For more details, refer to: ST/AI/2014/1

 The United Nations Interregional Crime and Justice Research Institute (UNICRI) accepts a limited number of unpaid interns for 3 semesters - Spring, Summer and Fall - each year.
-Available internship openings are posted on UNICRI website.
+Applications to the Internship Programme are accepted in accordance with the following timeline.

 The objective of the internship programme is to enhance the educational experience of qualified students from diverse academic backgrounds through practical work assignments and on-the-job experience, to expose them to the work of the United Nations and to provide UNICRI with the assistance of highly qualified students specialized in various professional fields.